Harbor Gateway Transit Center: History

 The transit center, originally named the Artesia Transit Center, was built as the southern terminus of the Harbor Transitway, a 10.3 mi shared-use express bus corridor and high-occupancy vehicle lanes (later converted to high occupancy toll (HOT) lanes) running in the median of Interstate 110 (Harbor Freeway) north to Downtown Los Angeles.

 After about 20 years of planning and construction, the Harbor Transitway was opened on June 26, 1996, at a cost of $498 million.
 Because of uncertainty on the opening date, buses would not start using the facility until a few weeks later on August 1, 1996.
-The project was built by the California Department of Transportation (Caltrans) and the transit facilities would be operated by Los Angeles County Metropolitan Transportation Authority (Metro) after completion.
+The project was built by Caltrans and the transit facilities would be operated by Los Angeles Metro after completion.

-Caltrans envisioned that the transit center and transitway would offer a similar function to the El Monte Station located at the end of the El Monte Busway, an older but operationally similar facility east of Downtown Los Angeles, offering a large parking lot where commuters would park their cars and ride buses to downtown and serving as a hub in a hub-and-spoke system for the South Bay where riders can transfer between buses.
+Caltrans envisioned that the transit center and transitway would offer a similar function to El Monte station located at the end of the El Monte Busway, an older but operationally similar facility east of Downtown Los Angeles, offering a large parking lot where commuters would park their cars and ride buses to downtown and serving as a hub in a hub-and-spoke system for the South Bay where riders can transfer between buses.
 In 1993, Metro staff recommended the creation of a "dual hub" system with a trunk route that served both the Harbor Transitway and the older El Monte Busway.
 Ultimately, the Metro Board of Directors decided to largely continue to running bus routes as they had before.

 Ridership on the Harbor Transitway was radically lower than expected: Caltrans had projected that 65,200 passengers would travel along the Harbor Transitway each day, but after 10 years, ridership fell far below those predictions, with the route seeing just 3,000 passengers per weekday in 2004.
 That amount is low compared to the El Monte Busway, which had 32,000 boardings a day in November 2000.